people process technology framework

 Waydev enables you to have a clear view of your team’s output, focusing on performance metrics, commits stats, and pull requests stats that you may assess for each individual in real-time and across a given period to identify trends and patterns.

-Moreover, our solution enables you to track and analyze DORA metrics to know your team’s software delivery velocity and throughput, gain insights and identify improvement opportunities.
+Moreover, our solution enables you to track and analyze DORA metrics to know your team’s software delivery velocity and throughput, gain insights and identify continuous improvement opportunities.
 Also, starting March 2022, you can connect your Slack, Microsoft Teams, or Google Chat to Waydev and get real-time alerts about your teams’ performance.

 As an engineering manager with a technical background, you may find it challenging to manage people.
 However, access to actionable metrics enables you to assess your team’s performance and dynamics accurately.
 Once you set up the basis correctly, you will understand your team’s weak points and may, thus, develop targeted training and mentoring programs.
 Moreover, you may also make strategic recommendations for each person according to their skills, expertise, and desired career path.